Typical D&O Liability Exclusions and Why They MatterInsurance Explained

 Working with a knowledgeable insurance broker is the best way to reduce the risk of having a gap in your coverage, as they will have an easier time ensuring that your policies fit together seamlessly.

-Knowing your D&O exclusions gives you an opportunity to negotiate better policy terms so if, and when, a claim happens, you’ll get the largest payout possible from the insurance company.
+Understanding D&O exclusions gives you an opportunity to negotiate better policy terms so if, and when, a claim happens, you’ll get the largest payout possible from the insurance company.

 If you are involved with a venture-backed startup, you can get market-leading D&O insurance in minutes through the Embroker Startup Program – click here to get an instant quote.